Mytilus LAP

 gradient

-Genetic cline in salinity tolerance of Mytilus edulis mussels
+Genetic variation in salinity tolerance of Mytilus edulis mussels

 Leucine Amino Peptidase (LAP) is an enzyme that cleaves peptide bonds adjacent to Leucine residues in proteins.
-In the Blue Mussel (Mytilus edulis), the electrophoretic allele lap94 at the leucine amino peptidase (lap) locus produces a form of the enzyme that has been shown experimentally to function best in saline environments.
+In the Blue Mussel (Mytilus edulis), the electrophoretic allele lap94 at the leucine amino peptidase (lap) locus produces a form of the enzyme that has been shown experimentally to function optimally in saline environments.
 In Long Island Sound east of New York City, there is a strong salinity gradient beginning with freshwater in more westerly locations through increasingly brackish sites eastward (sites 1 8), where salinity reaches nearly the same level as that on the sea-ward side of Long Island (sites 9 11).
-The frequency of lap94 increases in a cline as a function of local adaptation to local salinity and gene flow between adjacent locations.
-As with other biochemical adaptations, differences among alleles at the same locus produce different genotypes, which are expressed as different phenotypes that are variably adaptive in different environments.
+The frequency of the lap94 allele increases in a cline (a steady linear change) as a function of local adaptation to local salinity and gene flow between adjacent locations.
+LAP is a well-documented case of biochemical adaptation, in which differences among alleles at the same locus produce different genotypes, which are expressed as different phenotypes that are variably adaptive in different environments.

-Homework: In no more than three sentences, define the differences between the enzyme LAP, the gene locus lap, and the allele
+Homework: In no more than three sentences, describe the differences between the enzyme LAP, the gene locus lap, and the allele

 lap94 .
-Is the allele lap94 part of the genotype or the phenotype?
+Is the allele lap94 part of the genotype or of the phenotype?
+Explain.